-Why captions matter in videos?
+Why do captions matter in videos?

 Studies have shown that video captions can significantly enhance viewer attention, retention, and overall engagement.